Pope Francis Backs Down, Accepts Resignation of Nigerian Bishop

 Benedict XVI appointed Bishop Okpaleke to Ahiara diocese in December 2012, but many local priests and some laity never accepted him for complex reasons but primarily because they saw the appointment as part of a longstanding conspiracy to oppress the people of Ahiara, particularly its dominant Mbaise linguistic group.

 Last June, the Pope met with a Church delegation from Ahiara and issued a harsh demand that the diocesan priests write to him asking for forgiveness, expressing “manifest total obedience to the Pope” in accepting the bishop, and to send the letter within 30 days.
+Failure to write the letter would result in suspension from the priesthood, the Pope told them at the time.

 “This seems very hard,” the Pope said, but added that he “must” do it because the “people of God are scandalized” and that whoever causes scandal “must suffer the consequences.”